Crime & Justice

 The parents of Tyhari Knox, a 9‑year‑old girl from Flint, Michigan, are pleading for justice after she was killed in a drive‑by shooting while she slept inside her family’s home.

 According to ABC12 News, the shooting happened around 2 a.m. on May 8 when gunfire erupted outside their Altoona Street residence in Flint’s Mott Park neighborhood.
-Investigators said the home was struck by more than 200 rounds during the attack.
+Investigators said gunmen fired more than 200 rounds into the home during the attack.

-Tyhari was asleep upstairs when bullets tore through the house, killing her and critically injuring her 12‑year‑old sister, Allyson Galloway, who is recovering after being shot in the leg, ABC12 reports.
+Gunmen sprayed the house with bullets, killing Tyhari as she slept upstairs and critically injuring her 12‑year‑old sister, who ABC12 reports is recovering after being shot in the leg.

 Parents of Tyhari Knox Call the Attack “Unnecessary” and “Cowardly”